dagger/dagger/docs/learn/106-cloudrun.md

 git clone https://github.com/dagger/examples
 ```

-Make sure that all commands are being ran from the todoapp directory:
+Make sure that all commands are being run from the todoapp directory:

 ```shell
 cd examples/todoapp